wtb36/wtb36.github.io/_posts/2014-01-11-WindowsHQ.md

 ---
 layout: post
-title: call from Windows HQ
+title: Call from Windows HQ
 ---
 # A call from Windows HQ
 Recently, I got a phone call, allegedly from the Windows Headquarter in